yamin-shihab/study-notes/grade_7/math.md

   * They can be made with a protractor by making a perpendicular line through a line, and then making another through the perpendicular line just made.
   * With a compass, make a perpendicular line through a line, and then making another through the perpendicular line just made.
   * Parallel lines can be labeled with the 2 letters for the points of the first line, then ||, then the 2 letters for the points of the second line.
 (AB||EF)
-* An acute angle is an angle that is less than a 90-degree right angle.
+* An acute angle is an angle that's less than a 90-degree right angle.
 (35, 56, 61)
-* An obtuse angle is an angle that is more than a 90-degree right angle.
+* An obtuse angle is an angle that's more than a 90-degree right angle.
 (105, 352, 126)
 * Equal angles are represented by the same symbol.
 * An angle bisector is a line that divides an angle into 2 equal parts.
   * To make one with a protractor, simply measure half of the angle, then draw the bisector.